Published date: 31 August 2020

 Daily updates on how to help slow the spread of COVID-19 in Australia, what to do if you have symptoms, and the latest official medical advice and case numbers.

-This factsheet contains information and advice for older Australians.
+This page contains information and advice for older Australians.
 It outlines the COVID-19 facts and measures you, your family and friends can take to protect older Australians.

 - Information for families and residents on restricted visits to residential aged care facilities